deoren/notes/golang/golang.md

   default boolean value of false and relying on an operation to set the value to true.

+- maps can map from pretty much any type where equality is defined

 ## Scope

 ### Example: What you might expect